 Know The Height of Your Truck Camper

 Knowing the height of your truck camper can prevent a very costly disaster.
 Understand that every state is different as to whether they mark the height of bridges, tunnels or not, or whether that signposted is accurate.
 Upon approaching a state/town bridge or tunnel, don’t always trust the post height sign.
 Local and state bridges don’t have to abide by federal regulations.
-So, there are many bridges or tunnels that will be significantly lower, particularly the further you get away from major commercial areas.
+So, many bridges or tunnels will be significantly lower, particularly the further you get away from major commercial areas.

 Measuring Your Truck Camper

 Start by placing your TC on a hard-level surface such as a driveway.
 Measure from the ground to the top of the highest object on your TC.
-The air conditioner and/or TV antenna/satellite dish could be the highest objects.
-Once you have the height, consider adding a safety margin – add two or three inches to the height and post this new height on your dashboard where you and/or the passenger will see it.
+The air conditioner and TV antenna/satellite dish could be the tallest objects.
+Once you have the height, consider adding a safety margin – add two or three inches to the height and post this new height on your dashboard where you and the passenger will see it.

-The extra safety margin of those extra added inches is in case the road’s original surface has been paved over.
-Repaving can lower bridge and tunnel clearances by 2 inches each time it is repaved.
-Those signs may not have been updated after the last repaving job.
+The safety margin of those extra added inches will consider the possibility that the road’s original surface may have been paved over.
+Repaving a road can lower bridge and tunnel clearances by 2 inches with each repaving.
+In addition, the height clearance warning signs may not have been updated after the last repaving job.

 Another safety measure to consider when using a GPS unit is to overstate the height of your TC in the GPS height settings.
-By adding two inches from the recorded height and then inputting the higher height, the GPS should provide advance warning on your intended route.
+By adding two inches to the height of your TC, the GPS should provide a warning on your intended route.

-If the height of your TC is 11 feet, 6 inches, set the GPS height setting to 11 feet, 8 inches in the GPS unit.
-When you input your itinerary into the GPS, the unit should provide a warning that a bridge or tunnel with low clearance is on the route.
-This will allow you to alter your route.
+If the height of your TC is 11 feet, 6 inches, set the GPS height setting to 11 feet, 8 inches, or more in the GPS unit.
+Then, when you input your itinerary into the GPS, the unit should warn that a bridge or tunnel with low clearance is on the route.
+You will be able to alter your route.